 Whether you need to make a formal planning application for an extension or not will vary from case-to-case depending on a variety of factors.
 Let’s look at what does and doesn’t need planning permission and the main considerations you need to think about to ensure your project is a success.

 Technically, every extension to a home whether it is a single or 2 storey extension, loft conversion or conservatory requires planning permission.
 However, due to the Permitted Development (PD) rules some extensions are pre-approved as long as they meet a whole host of criteria.
-For instance, permitted developments rights allow you to extend the rear of your home with a single storey extension by 3m if attached to a neighbour or 4m if detached.
-Up until the 30th May 2019 these dimensions can be doubled if you also consult your neighbours through the Neighbour Consultation Scheme.
+For instance, permitted developments rights to allow you to extend the rear of your home with a single storey extension by 3m if attached to a neighbour or 4m if detached.
+As of 30th May 2019, these dimensions can be doubled if you also consult your neighbours through the Neighbour Consultation Scheme.
 More on that can be found on the Planning Portal.

 To tidy up the Permitted Development minefield a bit you can apply for a Certificate of Lawfulness to prove that your extension does come under Permitted Development.
 This is similar to a planning application in that the process is the same, but you will receive a notice stating that the extension does fall within Permitted Development or it doesn’t.
 You might think this is a pointless exercise but when you come to sell your home, solicitors will look for these documents to help expedite the selling process and a lack of this paperwork can cause delays, especially if the extension is not as clear cut as you think.
 With this in mind, it is Hylands Homes recommendation that you always get a certificate of lawfulness for any Permitted Development.